Division of Criminal Justice Services

 Read the press release >>

-• New York State Commercial Security Tax Credit: Applications Now Being Accepted
+• New York State Commercial Security Tax Credit

 The Division of Criminal Justice Services (DCJS) administers the state’s Commercial Security Tax Credit Program.
 The program provides a tax credit to small retail businesses (50 or fewer employees) that operate a physical location or locations in the state and incur costs associated with retail theft prevention measures.
-Businesses may be eligible for a $3,000 credit per retail location, depending on the business size and expenses, and must submit their application by Thursday, Oct.
-31, 2024.
+Businesses may be eligible for a $3,000 credit per retail location, depending on the business size and expenses.

 • New York State’s Clean Slate Act